Information on CH 7 BK - Chapter 7 Bankruptcy FAQs

-Under normal circumstances, unless your employer is a creditor, your employer will not know.
+Under normal circumstances, unless your employer is a creditor, your employer will not find out.
 However, most employers are pulling credit reports for new job applicants.
-If you leave your job, your new employer will probably know that you had a bankruptcy. - Return
+If you leave your job, your new employer will probably know that you had a bankruptcy.
+Return

 11. When I file for bankruptcy, can I keep my personal property, my house, my car, and other assets?

 All property of the debtor at the time of the filing becomes the property of the bankruptcy estate and a bankruptcy trustee will take control of this property for purposes of satisfying the creditors.
 However, property can be classified as either exempt (which the debtor will be able to keep) or non-exempt (which the debtor will have to turn over to the trustee to liquidate).

 Personal property exemptions are determined based upon your situation, income and the laws of your state.
 Details of the following are dependent upon which exemption scheme you select but here is a general list of commonly found exemptions:

 - Tools of the trade